-Candidates for admission to the program must hold at least a Bachelor’s degree from an accredited college/university and meet or exceed minimum Graduate School requirements for GPA/GRE levels.
+Candidates for admission to the program must hold at least a Bachelor’s degree from an accredited college/university.
 A minimum cumulative GPA of 3.0 for all previous undergraduate work and 3.2 for all previous graduate work is required.
 Applicant records of foreign language study should demonstrate past success in East Asian language work or a high level of accomplishment in the study of non-East Asian languages.

-The following materials are required and may be submitted to The Ohio State University Graduate Admissions Office online:
+The following materials are required and may be submitted to The Ohio State University Graduate and Professional Admissions online:

 - A completed OSU Graduate School Admission online application for "East Asian Studies Interdisciplinary Program."

 - Electronic copy of official transcripts for all previous academic work (official hard copies will be requested upon conditional acceptance into the program).

 - A two-part statement of purpose no more than three pages in length:

 PART I: two pages, double-spaced, explaining why the applicant wishes to pursue a graduate program specifically in East Asian Studies (which is not the same as programs offered by the departments of East Asian Languages and Literatures, History, etc.) at The Ohio State University, including career goals, research interests, and probable major field of study, and indicating the relationship of past experience to these goals and interests.

 PART II: one page, double-spaced, explaining both the applicant’s previous East Asian language training and goals, indicating which language they will study at OSU, and listing specific faculty members and their departments at OSU with whom the applicant would like to work and whom the applicant has contacted;